abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 During the past month we've been busy introducing new features and making changes to our application, Nimbus Work Spaces.
 On a few occasions we needed to temporarily disable access to the application while we carried out migrations and tests.
 The first couple of times we disabled access with a controller `before_action` that redirected to a maintenance page unless the current user id was whitelisted.
 But it soon became clear that having a proper and scalable maintenance strategy is necessary.

 There are several ways to implement a maintenance mode, but they typically work by bypassing requests to the application server and serving a static HTML page instead.
-Heroku has a built-in [maintenace feature][1] that works in a similar way.
-When enabled it serves a static HTML template.
+Heroku has a built-in [maintenace feature][1] that works in a similar way, for example.
 Unfortuntely such solutions aren't dynamic, and thus fail our requirements.
 We want to:

 1. Allow access to some users while the application is in maintenance mode.
 2. Serve a custom, internationalized template.

-This means the application has to be involved so it can determine how to handle the request, and what language to serve.
-We implemented this feature by adding a normal controller action that rendered the maintenance template.
+This means the requests must hit the application so that it can determine how to handle the request, and what language to serve to the user.
+We implemented this feature by adding a controller action that rendered the maintenance template.
+We used Rail's built in I18n for internationalization.
+Maintenance mode was then enabled and disabled by setting and unsetting an `ENV` variable respectively.

 {% highlight ruby %}
 class DowntimeController < ApplicationController